chellej80/Embarr-Equestrian-Donations/README.md

 __About Us Page__

 This page displays Embarr Donations Mission statement.
 It also provides an annonymous welfare concern form for a site user to report animal welfare cases with revealing their identity.
-On the page in the footer the site user can also sign up for the monthly newsletter and see contact details and links to the facebook page and instagram.
+On the page in the footer the site user can also sign up for the monthly newsletter that is handled by mailchimp and see contact details and links to the facebook page and instagram.

 <img src=media/Readme/about.jpg>